 - Add IPv6 to Existing IPv4-only deployments- this feature enables you to easily add IPv6 connectivity to existing IPv4-only deployments without the need to recreate deployments.
 The IPv4 network traffic is unaffected during this process so depending on your application and OS you may be able to add IPv6 even to live services.

 - Let Internet clients seamlessly access your dual stack application using their protocol of choice with Azure DNS support for IPv6 (AAAA) records.

 - Create dual stack applications that automatically scale to your load with virtual machine scale sets with IPv6.

-- Virtual Network (VNET) Peering - both within-regional and global peering - enables you to seemlessly connect dual stack VNETs- both the IPv4 and IPv6 endpoints on VMs in the peered networks will be able to communicate with each other.
+- Virtual Network (VNET) Peering - both within-regional and global peering - enables you to seamlessly connect dual stack VNETs- both the IPv4 and IPv6 endpoints on VMs in the peered networks will be able to communicate with each other.
 You can even peer dual stack with IPv4-only VNETs as you are transitioning your deployments to dual stack.

 - IPv6 Troubleshooting and Diagnostics are available with load balancer metrics/alerting and Network Watcher features such as packet capture, NSG flow logs, connection troubleshooting and connection monitoring.

 IPv6 for Azure VNET is a foundational feature set which enables customers to host dual stack (IPv4+IPv6) applications in Azure.
 We intend to add IPv6 support to more Azure networking features over time and eventually to offer dual stack versions of Azure PaaS services but in the meantime all Azure PaaS services can be accessed via the IPv4 endpoints on dual stack Virtual Machines.

 The current IPv6 for Azure virtual network release has the following limitations: